lias-laboratory/biogitom/Docs/BioGITOM_New_Task__with_Embeddings_Guide.md

 ```bash
 python Tasks/<task_name>/<task_name>.py
 ```
-This launches the full training pipeline for GIT + GatedCombination.
+This launches the full training pipeline for GIT and Gated Network.

 ---